-The Field Museum in Chicago is an amazing natural history Museum with a varied range of exhibits such as dinosaurs, mummies, meteorites, ancient Egyptian artefacts etc.
+The Field Museum in Chicago is an excellent natural history museum with exhibits such as dinosaurs, mummies, meteorites, ancient Egyptian artifacts, etc.

-Field Museum of Natural History is perfect for both kids and adults.
+Field Museum of Natural History is a perfect outing for kids and adults.

 Chicago Field Museum hours